Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Thermodynamics of the black holes for case

-In order to study global stability of a black hole, one has to study the Gibbs free energy G. Note that the Gibbs free energy $G = M - TS$ for $N = 1$ does not depend on $\Lambda$ as follows:
+In order to study global stability of the black hole, we will once again substitute $N=1$ to eq.$\refb{gibbs-N}$ to find $G$.
+Note that the Gibbs free energy does not depend on $\Lambda$ as follows:

-\be \frac{d G}{ dr_+} = - \frac{ \gamma Q^2}{ 2 (r_+)^{3/2}} < 0 \, . \en Since $\frac{d G}{ dr_+}$ is decreasing, it does not have a local minimum.
-Hence we can conclude that the black hole does not admit Van der Waals type behavior for $N=1$ black holes.
-Also, $G >0$ for all black holes and will approach zero when $ T \rightarrow -\frac{ \Lambda \beta} {\pi}$.
-Fig.$\refb{gvst1}$ represent G vs T graph for N= 1.
+and, \be \frac{d G}{ dr_+} = - \frac{ \gamma Q^2}{ 2 (r_+)^{3/2}} < 0 \, . \en In terns of $T$, Gibbs free energy can be written as, \be G = \gamma Q \sqrt{ - ( T \pi + \Lambda \beta)} \en When $T=0$, $G = \gamma Q \sqrt{( - \Lambda \beta)} >0$.
+Since $\frac{d G}{ dr_+} <0$, $G$ is decreasing and it does not have a local minimum.
+Also, $G >0$ for all black holes and will approach zero when $ r_+ \ra \infty$ or $ T \rightarrow -\frac{ \Lambda \beta} {\pi}$. $G$ has only one branch.
+Hence we can conclude that the black hole does not admit van der Waals type behavior for $N=1$ black holes.
+The graph of G vs T is given in Fig.$\ref{GvsT1}$.
+From the graph it is clear that the thermal-AdS space has lower free energy, however, since the black hole is charged, the black hole is the preferred state.
+There are no HP phase transitions.